 This is a fairly advanced option, with which you will be able to create custom sections, applying the display rules of your choice, if necessary.

-But let's move on to the examples.
+But let's move on to some examples.
 The 404 Page option will allow you to create a custom 404 page by disabling the Primary header, or the footer.

 The Header and Footer options let you create these custom sections and display them only on the pages of your choice, thanks to precise display and/or exclusion rules.

-Finally, even if it remains technical, you can enjoy the power of the hooks on Astra, if you are interested in it closely.
-I advise you to do so.
+Finally, even though it remains technical, you can enjoy the power of hooks on Astra.
+If you are specifically interested in this, I advise you to utilize this feature.

 The Hooks option allows you to add code snippets on about 50 different locations.